 - EAC 586 | Methods and Techniques of Training and Development

 Research Course (3 Hours)

 - EAC 551 | Research in Adult and Higher Education

 - EAC 692 | Master’s Research Project

 You will complete courses 100 percent online.
 Courses are offered using a learning management system called Moodle.
 This system provides a “virtual classroom” space for each course.
 In this online space, students can interact with professors and classmates using a variety of web-based learning tools such as discussion boards, chat rooms and quizzes.
 Materials are delivered to students via webpages and various multimedia formats including streaming audio/video, DVDs, and podcasts.)
-In addition, instructors use NC State’s Web Conferencing system (Blackboard Collaborate) to deliver synchronous sessions and real-time office hours.
+In addition, instructors use NC State’s Web Conferencing system (Zoom) to deliver synchronous sessions and real-time office hours.